12 Anime By Studio Sunrise

 The series primarily revolves around the conflict between the Earth Federation and the Principality of Zeon, focusing on the rivalry between pilots Amuro Ray and Char Aznable.
 Their dynamic as the top pilots in their respective factions became iconic and set a precedent for future Gundam series.

-The original series consisted of 43 episodes, but a trilogy of films condensed the story with improved audio quality, making it more accessible for new fans.
+The original series consisted of 43 episodes, but a trilogy of films condensed the story, improving audio quality and making it more accessible to new fans.

 2. City Hunter